 The best treatment recommended by dermatologists is often in the oral form.
 These are known as antihistamines, that work against the effects of histamines that have been leaked from cells.
 However, a common side effect often reported because of antihistamines is drowsiness.

 Although they appear in aggravated forms on the skin and may look threatening, they are not actually contagious.
 They tend to resolve from the skin within weeks, given the right treatment.
 And although not contagious, they are vulnerable to allergic reactions.

 Can hives happen during pregnancy?

-Hives are not restricted by pregnancy, and although not common in pregnancy, it is seen to occur.
-There is not much of a correlation between pregnancy and hives, apart from the fact that the body is often subject to hormonal changes and hence vulnerable to allergic reactions.
+Hives are common in pregnancy, but it is seen to occur.
+There is not much of a correlation between pregnancy and hives, apart from the fact that the body is often subject to hormonal changes and hence is vulnerable to allergic reactions.

 Hives causing itching and swelling?
 Get it treated!
 Download the CureSkin App now by clicking here to get a consultation with our dermatologist.
 It’s easy, fast and affordable!